allmaps/allmaps/packages/transform/README.md

 | `thinPlateSpline` |            | 27905  |
 | `projective`      |            | 36202  |

-Use transformer made with with 10 points
+Using a transformer (with 10 points) to transform 1 point

 | Type              | Options    | Ops/s    |
 |-------------------|------------|----------|